 Many passive solar energy designs use the energy from the sun to heat, cool, and illuminate our buildings.
-Solar energy is a renewable energy resource made from sunlight and nearly all of the renewable energy sources we use today comes directly or indirectly from the sun.
+Solar energy is a green energy resource made from sunlight and nearly all of the renewable energy sources we use today comes directly or indirectly from the sun.

 Solar energy is environmentally friendly, and unlike traditional fossil fuels, passive solar energy is available just about everywhere on Earth.
 The heat and light that comes from the sun can be used in many ways to make electricity, to provide heating and cooling for buildings, or to heat water.